Point of Contact (POC)

 For organizations that want to fully outsource the heavy lifting, SalesHive’s SDR outsourcing model provides dedicated US- and Philippines-based teams that handle list building, multithreaded outreach, and ongoing POC maintenance.
 With month-to-month contracts and risk-free onboarding, companies can quickly stand up a modern, POC-centric outbound program without building all the processes and tech in-house.

-What is a Point of Contact (POC) in B2B sales development?
+Point of Contact (POC) FAQs